marcojr93/data-science-portifolio/README.md

       - [Telecom users data visualization](https://github.com/marcojr93/data-science-portifolio/blob/main/Telecom_users_exploratory_data_analysis.ipynb) - The main goal of this project is analyse what kind of service it will be need to be offer to increase the number of constumers.

 - **Minor/Personal projects**
-    - [Stock Market prediction](https://github.com/marcojr93/data-science-portifolio/blob/main/Stock_market_prediction_with_prophet.ipynb) - his code is used to analyse the stock market actions predction.
+    - [Stock Market prediction](https://github.com/marcojr93/data-science-portifolio/blob/main/Stock_market_prediction_with_prophet.ipynb) - This code is used to analyse the stock market predction.
 Also part of other project integrated with Telegram Bot.

 Please feel free to ask or contact-me for oportunities, questions and stuffs about my portifolio: - [LinkedIn](https://www.linkedin.com/in/marco-antonio-lima-j%C3%BAnior-4498719b/)